ghwfluffy/fluffycoin/README.md

 The proof of stake algorithm allows you to take a cut of the transaction fees and requires setting up a validator node.
 Validator nodes communicate with eachother using a gossip protocol.
 They negotiate a consensus on the order of who gets to build the next block.
 The more you stake the more often you will be elected to build the next block.

 The validator that builds the block receives the largest portion of the transaction fees.
 All validators receive a small portion of the transaction fees.
-And another small percentage of the transaction fees gets burned (not give to anyone).
+And another small percentage of the transaction fees get burned (not given to anyone).

 Validators are penalized for building invalid blocks, affirming invalid blocks, missing their turn to build a block, or not affirming enough blocks built by other validators.